ErikBlomsterberg/coloring_les_mis/README.md

 The notebooks contains the code that was used to create the different networks.

 ## Setup
-1. install requirements listed in requirements.txt
+1. pip install -r requirements.txt
 2. Unzip rar-files
 3. 'tendimension' is a NLP-tool called by the file 'ttn_to_mttn.ipynb', instruction to set up the tool: https://github.com/lajello/tendimensions.